 Pat's King of Steaks

-New cheesesteak restaurants come and go all the time, but two of the oldest—Pat's and Geno's, at the corner of 9th and Passyunk—have a longstanding feud worth weighing in on.
+New cheesesteak restaurants come and go all the time, but two of the oldest—Pat's and Geno's, at the corner of 9th and Passyunk—have a long-standing feud worth weighing in on.
 It comes down to a matter of taste.
-Both serve equally generous portions of rib-eye steak, grilled onions, and melted Provolone, American, or Cheese Whiz on freshly baked Italian rolls.
-The main differences as far as we can tell: Pat's claims to have invented the cheesesteak; Pat's meat is chopped; and Pat's exterior is more, ahem, understated than Geno's neon extravaganza.
+Both serve equally generous portions of rib-eye steak, grilled onions, and melted provolone, American, or Cheez Whiz on freshly baked Italian rolls.
+The main differences as far as we can tell: Pat's claims to have invented the cheesesteak; Pat's meat is chopped; and Pat's exterior is a bit more understated than Geno's neon extravaganza.

 1237 E. Passyunk Ave.

 Philadelphia, Pennsylvania 19147, USA

 A Love Letter To YouPublic Art (Mural/Sculpture/Statue) / University City and West Philadelphia

 Academy of Natural Sciences of Drexel UniversityMuseum/Gallery / Benjamin Franklin Parkway and Fairmount

 Adventure AquariumZoo/Aquarium / Penn's Landing

 - See All Sights in Philadelphia

 Book a Culinary & Nightlife Experience in Philadelphia VIEW ALL